 If you have suffered a spinal cord injury, our Hamilton personal injury lawyers can help.
 We have strong connections with reliable, trusted professionals in Ontario and can recommend the best specialists to assist you.
 From caregivers to life planners to negotiating with your insurance company, we are able to provide many services that go above and beyond simply legal advice and representation – such as protecting your financial future.
 There’s no doubt that you will need a myriad of items to assist your condition now and as you age.
 Out Hamilton Spinal Cord Injury Lawyers, along with the appropriate life care planners, can ensure to calculate and project a clear, concise, and sensible presentation of your complex requirements to asssit with your present and future medical needs.
-Call our Hamilton Lawyers at 905-333-8888 or send us a confidential message through our online contact form to set up a free, no-obligation consultation.
+Call us no matter where you are in Ontario at 1-844-LALANDE (525-2633) of local in the Hamilton / Burlington / Niagara areas at 905-333-8888 or, alternatively, send us a confidential message through our online contact form to set up a free, no-obligation consultation.
 And remember, we will never ask for money upfront.

 *This information has been obtained from our experience and knowledge of spinal cord injury law as well as Medical Peer Reviewed Journals and Medical Studies from SCIRE (Spinal Cord Injury Research Evidence)